Intevel/docus-feedback/README.md

 });
 ```

 That's it!
-You can get feedback on your documentation ✨
+You are now able to get feedback on your documentation pages ✨

 ## Documentation